-Continued Implementation of the Evaluation System for the Accreditation System.
+Continued implementation of the evaluation system for the accreditation system.
 The COA will continue to use and examine the results of the evaluation tool that is used by site visit reviewers, team leads, and institutions to evaluate the accreditation system.
-This data will be collected over the course of the year, with a review of the data taking place in summer/fall 2019.
+This data will be collected over the course of the year, with a review of the data taking place in the summer of 2019.
 Improvements will be discussed and incorporated into the revised accreditation system.

-Continue Partnership with the Council for the Accreditation of Educator Preparation (CAEP) and Efforts to Collaborate with Other National Accrediting Bodies.
-The COA will engage in reviewing the agreement with CAEP and determine whether any changes will be necessary going forward.
-Because the first California institution to undergo a CAEP/Commission joint site visit was in spring 2019 and because CAEP standards and protocols are more developed than when the agreement was signed a few years ago, it is an opportune time to revisit the language of the agreement.
+Continue partnership with the Council for the Accreditation of Educator Preparation and efforts to collaborate with other national accrediting bodies, where appropriate.
+The COA will engage in reviewing the agreement and determining whether any changes will be necessary going forward.
+Because the first California institution to undergo a CAEP/CTC joint site visit was in spring 2019 and because CAEP standards and protocols are more developed than when the agreement was signed a few years ago, it is an opportune time to revisit the language of the agreement.

-In addition, Commission staff will continue to work with institutions that seek to be both nationally accredited and state accredited as well as with CAEP and any other potential accrediting bodies, to ensure that the process is as streamlined as possible.
+In addition, the Commission staff will continue to work with institutions that seek to be both nationally accredited and state accredited as well as with CAEP and any other potential accrediting bodies, to ensure that the process is as streamlined as possible.
 The Commission staff continues to keep abreast with changes to the CAEP accreditation system, determine the alignment or misalignment with California's processes and standards, and to clarify areas of uncertainty with respect to some of the CAEP standards for applicability to California's institutions.

-Explore Ways to Align and Streamline the Accreditation of Other National and Professional Organizations with that of the State Processes.
-In 2019, the Commission adopted new standards for the Pupil Personnel Services credential programs.
+Explore ways to align and streamline the accreditation of other national and professional organizations with that of the state processes.
+In 2019, the Commission Commission adopted new standards for the Pupil Personnel Services credential programs.
 Additional work to develop a crosswalk with national accrediting bodies in these professions will have to be developed as will regulations to implement the new standards.

-Continue Development and Implementation of the Revised Accreditation System Section I of this report provides information about the many aspects of the new accreditation system developed and/or implemented in 2018-19.
+Continue Development and Implementation of the Revised Accreditation System

+Section I of this report provides information about the many aspects of the new accreditation system developed and/or implemented in 2018-19.
 The list below provides some brief information on some of the remaining aspects of the work that will need to continue in order to realize the full vision of the Commission for its accreditation system.